 - Failure to use a basic standard of care

 A basic standard of care is required of all drivers.
 If you fail to use a basic standard of care, you are negligent.
 A basic standard of care includes:

 - Keeping a lookout for other vehicles, obstacles, and pedestrians

 - Properly controlling speed and movement of the vehicle

 Can I file a lawsuit for a rear end collision?

 If you experienced injuries you can file a personal injury lawsuit.
+Those involved in accidents can sometimes suffer serious injuries, such as those from airbags.
+If this is the case, seek help from an airbag injury attorney as soon as possible.
 Drivers and passengers injured in a rear ended collision can seek damages after the accident for the following: